Study reveals sea anemone proteins could help restore hearing

 This research is certainly exciting, but don't expect it to yield meaningful change in the way sensorineural hearing loss is treated in the near future.
 In an August 22, 2016 issue of Live Science, Dr. Watson said sea anemone protein therapy is “years into the future.”
 Hearing aids and cochlear implants are still the best solution available today for those with hearing loss.
 Numerous studies indicate these medical devices can significantly improve quality of life, preventing medical conditions exacerbated by untreated hearing loss such as anxiety, depression, social isolation as well as cognitive decline and dementia.

 Good hearing health begins with a visit to a hearing healthcare professional for a hearing evaluation.
 Even if you don’t have hearing loss, the results can provide your healthcare team with baseline information to use in future checkups.
 You’re never too young to get started.
-To find a professional in your community, ask your family physician for a referral or search Healthy Hearing’s directory of clinics and hearing centers.
+To find a clinic in your community, search Healthy Hearing’s directory of clinics and hearing centers.